pussinboots/vagrant-devel/README.md

 vagrant-devel
 =============

+##base box upload in progress so if you use it than you have to specify a other base box see config.vm.box = "pussinboots/ubuntu-truly" in Vagrantfile

 Setup a ready to use vagrant box for Scala and nodejs with Ubuntu 14.04 base box.
 The base box only contains the Ubuntu 14.04 truly version without any additional development packages.
 For the development packages there is a simple bash provider look into the provider folder.
 The vagrant base box is upload to [vagrantcloud.com](https://vagrantcloud.com/).